 - Internationalize user interface.
-Add Portuguese as the first translation. - A new add menu allows for a more intuitive adding of items in the CMS. - Refine Node.copy.
+Add Portuguese as the first translation. - A new 'Add' menu in the editor toolbar allows for a more intuitive adding of items in the CMS. - Refine Node.copy.
 No longer copy over local roles per default.

 - Move Kotti's default user interface to use Twitter Bootstrap 2. - Add a new 'File' content type. - Add CSRF protection to some forms. - Remove Kotti's FormController in favor of using pyramid_deform. - Use plone.i18n to normalize titles to URL parts. - Add a separate navigation screen that replaces the former intelligent breadcrumbs menu. - Use pyramid_beaker as the default session factory. - Make kotti.messages.send_set_password a bit more flexible.